Oliver Sonne: Silkeborg

 On 11 May 2021, Sonne was sold to newly promoted Danish Superliga club Silkeborg, signing a two-year contract.
 Sonne made his official debut on 29 August against Randers in the league.
 On 7 December, Sonne signed a contract extension until June 2026.

 Sonne scored his first professional goal on 18 September 2022, scoring after being assisted by Kasper Kusk.

 He was named in the Superliga Team of the Month for September 2023.
 On 9 May 2024, Sonne scored the only goal of the 2024 Danish Cup final against AGF in the 38th minute, sealing Silkeborg's second ever Danish Cup title.

 Burnley

 On 31 December 2024, EFL Championship club Burnley announced the signing of Sonne on a four-and-a-half-year deal.
 On 11 January 2025, Sonne made his debut for the club in a 3–1 victory over Reading in the FA Cup third round.
 On 29 August, he scored his first goal for Burnley, a stoppage time winner against Derby County, to send his team through to the 2025–26 EFL Cup third round.

+Loan to Sparta Prague

+On 29 January 2026, Sonne joined Czech First League club Sparta Prague on a half-year loan deal.